FelixBesancon/holbertonschool-printf/README.md

 -------------------------------------------------------------
 ## 1. Description

-### This project is a custom recreation of the standard C `printf` function.
+### This project is a custom recreation of the C standard library
+function: `printf`.
-Our implementation handles formatted output, using variadic functions and specific conversion specifiers.
+Our implementation handles formatted output, using variadic functions, recursion and specific conversion specifiers.
+Its purpose is to understand how such a function works internally/

 We describe here:
 - What the `_printf` function supports.